jaiwanag/lab-terra-containerapp/README.md

 }
 ```
    * providers.tf
-   Paste code from Terraform site https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/container_app
+   Paste code from Terraform site https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/container_app and add `features {}` in the **_azurerm_** code block

      The code should look like this:
 ```yaml
 terraform {
   required_providers {